 A significant choice, however, is whether or not a therapy group for someone with Aspergers Syndrome should be a group specifically for individuals with Aspergers (i.e. with only patients in the group who have Aspergers) or a mixed therapy group where there are individuals with Aspergers as well as those without.

-I strongly believe the second option is the better choice for those seeking Aspergers group therapy.
+We strongly believe the second option is the better choice for those seeking Aspergers group therapy.
 Why?
-Look at it this way: If you’ve got difficulty getting close to people, building relationships with others and understanding the ins and outs of how all this works, does it make sense to work on that in an environment where everyone else is struggling with the same thing?
+Look at it this way: If you’ve got difficulty getting close to people, building relationships with others, and understanding the ins and outs of how all this works, does it make sense to work on that in an environment where everyone else is struggling with the same thing?
 Life includes all different kinds of people.
 Some of those people are like you, some not so much.
 Getting on in the world involves learning how to build relationships with all kinds of people.
 Is a therapy group with more diversity–something more than Aspergers group therapy, but one that invites those seeking therapy to grow in all kinds of ways–a more challenging environment?
 You bet.

 Aspergers Group Therapy: Everyone can develop